mathaim/bikesharing/README.md

 ## Overview of the analysis:
 The objective is to convince investors of the viable opportunity in the bike-sharing business in Des Moines.
-Using Tablaeu, we have produced a number of visuals to show investors more about the target market.
+Using Tableau, we have produced a number of visuals to show investors more about the target market.

 ## Results: